Jetour X70L: Overview

-The X70L and Shanhai L7 Plus are both mid-size SUVs and are larger than both the X70 and Shanhai L7 Both models are available in 5-seater and 7-seater configurations.
+The Shanhai L7 Plus was unveiled at the 2025 Shanghai Auto Show.

-Pre-sales of the Shanhai L7 Plus will start on August 18, 2025, with sales commencing at the 2025 Chengdu Auto Show.
-The X70L's pre-sales commenced on September 10, 2025.
+The X70L and Shanhai L7 Plus are both mid-size SUVs and are larger than both the X70 and Shanhai L7.
+Both models are available in 5-seater and 7-seater configurations.

-The Soueast S08 is the X70L for Kuwait.
-In Kuwait, the Shanhai L7 Plus will be sold as the S08 DM.
-The S08 made its debut at the 2025 Kuwait Motor Show.
+Pre-sales of the Shanhai L7 Plus began August 18, 2025.
+Sales commenced at the 2025 Chengdu Auto Show.
+The X70L's sales commenced on October 7, 2025.

 Design and features

 The X70L uses a chrome front grille, a full-width rear light bar, and Y-shaped headlights.
 The Shanhai L7 Plus also uses Y-shaped headlights in the front but does not feature the grille of the X70L.
 Both models use semi-hidden door handles.

 Formacar claims that the Shanhai L7 Plus uses a front end reminiscent of Kia's EV models.

 The Shanhai L7 Plus features a 15.6-inch central touchscreen that can swivel 10 degrees left or right, a three-spoke steering wheel, the Tour OS 3.0 AI system which includes a large language model for voice commands, and a 12-speaker system that is expected to come with the L7 Plus.
-Not much is known about the features of the X70L.